Best Watches for Nurses - 2019 Guide and Reviews

 So basically, a watch is an essential gear in your nurse arsenal just as your hand cream or lotion, or your compression socks.
 It helps you keep track of your patient’s medication, and even proves itself useful during procedures as well.
 With so many products on the market, how to find the best watches for nurses though?
 What features are important for a nurse?
 In this article, we’re going to answer those questions and will also tell you which are the watches you should focus on.
 Check out our top picks below…

-Top 10 Best Watches for Nurses
+Our Choices - Top 10 Watches for Nurses

 The Speidel Scrub Glow Watch fits the bill as our favorite pick.
 It is a simple but highly functional watch designed with the needs of medical professionals in mind.
 A reliable 3-hand Japanese quartz movement ensures reliability, while the white dial with black and red marks ensures that you’ll be able to spot the time at a glimpse.